Events and Communications Coordinator

 Community Engagement Manager

 A proud Midwesterner, Emily ironically discovered her love for mountains while attending Luther College in Decorah, Iowa.
 She holds a B.S. in Ecology and Evolution from Montana State University and is passionate about mission-based work.
 Her professional experience includes two terms of AmeriCorps service implementing restoration projects in the Puget Sound, guiding in Alaska, and management of the Volunteer and Education Programs at Bozeman’s Heart of the Valley Animal Shelter.
-She enjoys being active outside, frequently accompanied by her husband and their adopted dog, Mango.
-Emily balances work and fun with graduate coursework at the University of Montana.
+She enjoys being active outside, frequently accompanied by her husband, son, and rescue pup.
+Emily (tries to) balance work and fun with graduate coursework at the University of Montana.

 Director of Operations